Lurkins/pizza/README.md

 npm run start
 ```

+---
+**NOTE**

+The Angular CLI requires a minimum Node.js version of either v10.13 or v12.0
+If you need to update Node.js visit https://nodejs.org/ for instructions.

+---

 Once the project has finished building, visit http://localhost:4200/ in a browser.

 Thank you and have a great day!